6 Solutions to Climate Change & Hunger

 3. Sustainable Farming

-Since the early 1990s, the frequency of extreme weather events has doubled.
+Over the last 50 years, the number of weather-related disasters has increased five-fold.
 One of the cruelest ironies of climate change and hunger is its disproportionate impact on small-scale farmers—the very people who grow food to survive.
 Subsistence farmers often have little knowledge about sustainable agricultural practices, such as soil preservation or water conservation.
 WFP helps increase communities’ knowledge about these techniques, like how to use fewer chemicals, plant drought-resistant crops, store water and rotate fields.
 Farmers learn how to protect their land from extreme weather and use resources in a sustainable manner, which can improve productivity, biodiversity and families’ health.

 4. Better Packaging